Overview of app management and governance in Teams admin center

 Select Org-wide app settings.
 Under Blocked apps, add the apps you want to block across your organization.
 All third-party apps are added to this list by default.
 A blocked app is not available to any user, regardless of app policies.

 Select Save for org-wide app settings to take effect.

 You may have queries about admin settings or configuration, user flows and app features, app troubleshooting, and more.
 You receive support information about apps from the following two different sources:

-Microsoft doesn't provide direct support for Teams apps but provides the following value adds for customers:
+We don't provide direct customer support for Teams apps but we provide the following value adds, useful information, platform features, and app quality checks to our customers:

 - Certification to apps via its Microsoft 365 app compliance program to reassure that app are compliant with the industry-standard frameworks.